Finding healthy activities for kids isn’t always easy!

 - Find a Big Grassy Hill– We have a big grassy hill by our house.
 People always take their kids to ride ice blocks down it during the summer.
 If the weather is nice it’s fun for the kids to roll down the hill.
 If you live where it snows sledding is an option too!

 - Family Race– Get outside and play with your kids.
 A good old fashioned race can be so much fun.
-We love racing our son to a tree at the park

 - Dancing– Whether you are dancing around the house with your kids or enroll them in dance classes, dancing is a great way to get out excess energy.
-Our toddler loves dancing to music, she also likes watching dancing videos and tries to copy the moves.

 - Sports– Toss a ball around in the backyard or get your kids involved in community sports.
-Not only is this a healthy activity, but they are learning team building skills at the same time
+Not only is this a healthy activity, but they are learning team building skills at the same time.

 - Cleaning– I know this doesn’t sound like a kids activity, but trust me, cleaning CAN be fun.
 Put on a song and see who can pick up the most toys before it’s over.
 Making it into a game can turn a chore into a fun activity.